Observe and record animal behaviour

 Case Study

 Happy Paws Animal Care recently introduced a new communal play area for cats in their boarding facility.
 The area allows multiple cats to interact, providing both individual and group enrichment.
 It was important for staff to monitor and record both individual and group behaviours, as this helps identify social compatibility and individual health or stress issues.
-This case study outlines the observation and recording process for a group of cats housed together.
+This case study outlines the observation and recording process for a group of housed cats.

 Animals Involved: